trumberger/monitoring-wiki/Work-Instructions/Deploy-Business-Logic.md

-**Prerequisites**
+**NOTE**
-- Register ICM Connector in AAD (see parameters below.
-Already exists in Microsoft IT Tenant)
+ICM Connector is registered in Microsoft IT AAD to allow for Key Vault access.
+Keys (clientKey; see below) are distributed for one year.
+New key needs to be generated afterwards.

 Continues Deployment is **enabled**: